iatkin/leaflet-svgicon/README.md

 ## Methods
 ### L.DivIcon.SVGIcon
 *This class does not include any methods that are intended to be user accessible as part of normal use.
-The following are the internal methods use to generate the icon.
-They may be modified in a subclass, but all methods with the exception of* _createPathDescription *may be modified using icon options only.
-Due to the computations inherent in creating a scalable path description,* _createPathDescription *must be modified in order to change the overall icon shape.*
+The following are the internal methods used to generate the icon.
+All methods with the exception of* _createPathDescription *are customizable using icon options only.
+Due to the computations inherent in creating a scalable path description,* _createPathDescription *must be ov in order to change the overall icon shape.*

 #### _createCircle()
 Creates the icon's inner circle.
-This method is 100% customizable using icon options exclusively, and should not need to be modified in most cases.
+This method is 100% customizable using icon options exclusively, and should not need to be overridden in most cases.

 #### _createPath()
 Creates the main body of the icon.
 All aspects of the icon body with the exception of the shape itself may be customized used icon options.

 #### _createPathDescription()
 Creates the drawing instructions for the icon's shape.
-This method must be modified in order to change the icon's shape.
+This method must be overridden in order to change the icon's shape.
 See the **Advanced Customization** section for more information.

 #### _createSVG()
 Creates the final SVG element.
-This method should not need to be modified unless a subclass requires additional elements.
-Note that HTML elements need to be placed outside the main <svg> element.
+This method should not need to be overridden.
+Note that if adding HTML elements, they need to be placed outside the main <svg> element.

 #### _createText()
 Creates the SVG text element.
-More text can be fit without modifying this method by increasing the size of the icon and specifying a font size.
+More text can be fit without overriding this method by increasing the size of the icon and specifying a font size.

 ### L.Marker.SVGMarker